Helping a Food Manufacturer Grow Production Volume With Automation

 Identified Challenges: Flexibility, Fine-Tuning and Further Integration

-After Phase 2 was complete, E Tech engineers continued to work heavily with the client on general support requests or running certain equipment.
-If the client wanted to fine tune the process system with tasks such as changing the sequence, relocating equipment, or adding some functionality, they would typically call in, and we would quickly completed those tasks.
+After Phase 2 was complete, E Tech Group automation engineers continued to work heavily with the client on general support requests or running certain equipment.
+If the client wanted to fine tune the process system with tasks such as changing the sequence, relocating equipment, or adding some functionality, they would typically call in, and we would quickly complete those tasks.

 In the most recently-completed project, E Tech Group incorporated a new modified mixing system (MMS).
 A new pasteurization line was also added, which the client previously didn’t have on site.
 This MMS is connected to a pasteurization line which allows for some modifications and improvements to their production that couldn’t be done before.